smddev/site/src/content/projects/en/streaming-iot-analytics.md

   - Cassandra
   - Elasticsearch
   - Kubernetes
-members:
+members: null
-description: An industrial grade storage and analytics IoT platform that supports automatic deployment to public and private clouds.
+description: Industrial-grade IoT storage and analytics, auto-deployable to any cloud.
 ---
-Our team has helped our customer to develop and deploy streaming analytic platform that adapts the latest Big Data, Machine Learning and Cloud Computing technologies into a turn-key solution for IIoT.
+Our team assisted our client in developing and deploying a streaming analytics platform that integrates the latest Big Data, Machine Learning, and Cloud Computing technologies into a turnkey solution for the Industrial Internet of Things (IIoT).

-The platform deploys in Cloud, Edge or IoT gateways supporting dynamically distributed analytics and can be customized into specific use cases through declarative configurations.
+The platform can be deployed in the cloud, at the edge, or on IoT gateways, supporting dynamically distributed analytics.
+It is customizable for specific use cases through declarative configurations.

-It is designed to enable intelligent industrial operations that are secure, reliable and scalable.
+Designed for intelligent industrial operations, the platform ensures security, reliability, and scalability.